EjazSayyed/neptune-utils/README.md

 # Develop a graph database app using Amazon Neptune

-This gitHub lab contains sample data and code for running a Twitter-like application in Amazon Neptune.
+This GitHub lab contains sample data and code for running a Twitter-like application in Amazon Neptune.
 The utility code illustrates how to use Amazon Neptune APIs, ingest data, and query graph.
 Developers can use or modify the code to build and operate their custom graph applications, or create similar java and groovy files to interact with Amazon Neptune.

 When the reader has completed this Code Pattern, they will understand how to:
 * Generate a synthetic twitter-like graph dataset